mylo-james/isntgram-ai/docs/architecture/10-coding-standards.md

 ## Coding Standards

-Critical, non-negotiable standards are defined, focusing on TypeScript strictness, use of shared types, environment variable handling, error handling, and immutability.
+Critical, non-negotiable standards are defined, focusing on TypeScript strictness, environment variable handling, error handling, and immutability.

 ### TypeScript Standards

 - **Strict Mode**: All TypeScript strict flags enabled
-- **Shared Types**: Use shared types from `packages/shared-types` for consistency
+- **No contract drift**: Keep DTOs and API responses typed; avoid hand-maintained shared types that drift over time
 - **No `any`**: Explicit typing required, no implicit any types
 - **Interface over Type**: Prefer interfaces for object shapes
 - **Generic Constraints**: Use generic constraints for type safety